m1maker/ngt-docs/ngt_documents/main/general/getting_started.md

 }
 ```

-now, we used the open method to specify the file name. however, we now used the `w` character as open mode instead of the `r` character that we previously used. the `r` character means write.
+now, we used the open method to specify the file name. however, we now used the `w` character as open mode instead of the `r` character that we previously used. the `w` character means write.

 next, we used the `write` method, specifying the contents that is to be written.